Frightful Four: Fictional team biography

-Under the orders of a mysterious benefactor, Wizard formed another incarnation of the Frightful Four consisting of Wrecker, Thunderball, and a female Bulldozer.
-They attacked Thing and depowered Human Torch in Times Square.
-During the fight to which the rest of the Fantastic Four joined, the members of the Frightful Four demonstrated increased powers with which they almost defeated the heroes until the Future Foundation replacement team led by Ant-Man arrived to help them and finally capture the villains in one of Invisible Woman's force fields until S.H.I.E.L.D. arrived.
-As the Frightful Four were being taken into S.H.I.E.L.D. custody, Wizard revealed that the attack had been financed by a bigger enemy, and that they did their part.
+Under the orders of a mysterious benefactor, Wizard forms another incarnation of the Frightful Four consisting of Wrecker, Thunderball, and Bulldozer.
+During a fight with the Fantastic Four, the Frightful Four demonstrated increased powers with which they almost defeat the heroes until the Future Foundation replacement team led by Ant-Man arrives to help them.
+As the Frightful Four are being taken into S.H.I.E.L.D. custody, Wizard revealed that the attack had been financed by a bigger enemy, and that they did their part.